 OFS continues to hold a right to receive proceeds from a bankruptcy liquidation trust related to Old Chrysler, but no significant cash flows are expected.
-Nothing was received from the trust in fiscal year 2014 or 2013.
+OFS received \$100 million from the trust in fiscal year 2015.
+No proceeds were received from the trust in 2014.
 The underlying loan balance was extinguished in the Chrysler bankruptcy, and was written off by OFS in fiscal year 2010.